ombulabs/blog/_posts/2020-05-08-coupling-and-cohesion.markdown

 real world can be challenging, but it's an ideal worth keeping in mind.
 Like Coupling, there is a [hierarchy of different levels](https://it.toolbox.com/blogs/craigborysowich/design-principles-cohesion-050307) of cohesion.
-Like coupling, having an at least passing familiarity with the different levels of Cohesion will change the way that you approach writing new classes and modules, or refactoring existing ones.
+As with coupling, having an at least passing familiarity with the different levels of Cohesion will change the way that you approach writing new classes and modules, or refactoring existing ones.